imgag/ngs-bits/doc/GSvar/configuration.md

 - *interpretability\_regions*: A comma separated list of low interpretability regions.
 Each region consists of these tab-separated parts:
 	- region name
 	- path to BED file
+- *text\_editor*: Path of the preferred text editor.
+It is e.g. used to open log files.

 ## Filters

 Default filters can be defined using these files, located in the same folder as the `GSvar` executable.